Why Floor Plans are important for Real Estate Agent

 You can see the complete report here: (page 60) NAR Home Buyers & Sellers Generational Trends Report.

-Anecdotally, over 80% of those surveyed view floor plans as useful or very useful.
+Over 80% of those surveyed view floor plans as useful or very useful.
 However, it is not just the NAR survey report that claims the importance of floor plans.
-According to Zillow a floor plan is the second most important feature on a listing and correlates highly with capturing potential leads.
+According to Zillow, a floor plan is the second most important feature on a listing and correlates highly with capturing potential leads.

 Snap2Close offers two types of floor plans: basic floor plans that show dimensions of each room and interactive floor plans that combine floor plans with photos.